jstaf/ezldap/README.md

 `config.yaml` is used to define connection credentials and "placeholder" values.
 Any attribute in `config.yaml` with a name in UPPERCASE is a placeholder value.
 You may also add arbitrary placeholders in `config.yaml` to be used later.
+An example config file has been provided for use as a template (`etc/config.yaml.example`).

 Required values: